hoprnet/hoprnet/RUST_WASM.md

 ## Structure

 All our packages contain the `crates` directory, that is meant to contain the Rust crates.
-E.g. the `utils` package looks as follows:
+E.g. the `utils` package may look as follows:

 ```text
 utils